TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/FileNames/Index.rst

 Unit test files
 """""""""""""""

-Unit test files are located in the ":code:`tests/`" folder at the root of the TYPO3 source, within a sub-structure matching the source code's structure.
+Unit test files are located in the ":code:`Tests/Unit/`" folder in the according extension, within a sub-structure matching the structure in the :code:`Classes/` folder.

-The naming conventions for the files are different from those explained above:
+The naming conventions for the files are different from those explained

-#. the names are not prepended with ":code:`class.`"

-#.
-"Test" is appended at the end of the name, before ":code:`.php`"
+above: ":code:`Test`" is appended at the end of the name, before ":code:`.php`".

 Example